neondatabase/website/content/release-notes/2022-07-19-storage-and-compute.md

 - Safekeeper: Added support for downloading WAL from S3 storage on demand.
 - Safekeeper: Switched to [etcd](https://etcd.io/) subscriptions to keep Pageservers up to date with the Safekeeper status.
 - Safekeeper: Implemented JSON Web Token (JWT) authentication in the Safekeeper HTTP API.
-- Proxy: Added support for propagating SASL/SCRAM PostgreSQL authentication errors to clients.
+- Proxy: Added support for propagating SASL/SCRAM Postgres authentication errors to clients.
-- Compute: Updated the PostgreSQL version to 14.4.
+- Compute: Updated the Postgres version to 14.4.
 - Compute: Renamed the following custom configuration parameters:
   - `zenith.page_server_connstring` to `neon.pageserver_connstring`
   - `zenith.zenith_tenant` to `neon.tenant_id`